AHeimberger/SystemC-2.3-Pretty-Printer/documentation/PrettyPrinter.md

 ```

 **Build an example project:**
-Together with the SystemC Pretty-Printer you downloaded a folder called "example", which contains test files to pretty-print SystemC Datatypes.
+Together with the SystemC Pretty-Printer you downloaded a folder called "example", which contains test files to pretty-print SystemC data types.
 We will now build one of this example files and see if operation of the Pretty-Printer works correctly.
 See the Makefile within the example directory to get information about building your own projects.

 ```sh
 cd ~